thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 3.3.
 Like the Planet class, the new Ship class is a subclass of Entity, and it has its own instances of the same two property types, namely, Drawable and Locatable.

 3.4.
-Since we've added a new class, we'll need to add a reference to it in DefenderClone.html.
+Since we've added a new class, we'll need to add a reference to it in Game.html.
 Add the following line right below the one recently added for Planet.js, and save:

 	<script type="text/javascript" src="Model/Ship.js"></script>

 3.5.
-The Ship class also uses a new class from the framework, namely "VisualPolygon".
-And the VisualPolygon class itself uses yet another class from the framework, namely "Path" (pretty sneaky!).
-So we'll need to add references to both those classes in Imports.ts.
-Add the following lines right below the one recently added for VisualRectangle and save:

-	import VisualPolygon = gf.VisualPolygon;
-	import Path = gf.Path;
+Now that the Ship class is defined and referenced, let's create an instance of it and add it to the entity collection of our PlaceDefault instance.
+Back in the Source directory, open the file PlaceDefault.ts in a text editor again.
+Within the array being passed as the "entities" argument of the super() constructor, add the following line, make sure that there are commas between all the array elements, and save the file.

+	new Ship("Ship0", Coords.fromXY(100, 100) )

 3.6.
-And in DefenderClone.html, again right below the line for VisualRectangle, add these line and save:

-	<script type="text/javascript" src="Framework/Source/Display/Visuals/VisualPolygon.js"></script>
-	<script type="text/javascript" src="Framework/Source/Geometry/Shapes/Path.js"></script>

-3.7.
-(For extra credit, you could move those references to the Path class somewhere else in the Import.ts and DefenderClone.html files, like maybe where all the other things in the "Geometry/Shapes" directory are referenced.
-And for extra extra credit, maybe put it in alphabetical order in there!
-But putting it next to VisualPolygon is good enough for now.)

-3.8.
-Now that the Ship class is defined and referenced, let's create an instance of it and add it to the entity collection of our PlaceLevel instance.
-Back in the Source directory, open the file PlaceLevel.ts in a text editor again.
-Within the array being passed as the "entities" argument of the super() constructor, add the following line, then make sure that there are commas between all the array elements and save the file.

-	new Ship("Ship0", Coords.fromXY(100, 100))

-3.9.
-Compile the program again by running "tsc", then refresh DefenderClone.html, start the game, and progress past the startup screens.
+Compile the program again by running the script named "_Build", then refresh Game.html, start the game, and progress past the startup screens as before.
 A gray triangle pointing right, representing a spaceship, now appears above the ground.

 <img src="Screenshot-3-Ship-Stationary.png" />

+3.7.
+In the browser's address bar, append the text "?debug=SkipOpening" to the end of the URL for Game.html and press the Enter key to reload.
+This will skip the opening scenes to the main part of the game, saving the time and trouble needed to skip past them every time.

 4. Making the Ship Move
 -----------------------

 4.1.
 Now there's a spaceship, which should be exciting.
 But it doesn't move.
 So it's still pretty boring for a spaceship.
 More of a spaceblimp.
-Except even blimps move a little bit.
-Let's make it move.
+Except even blimps move faster than this.
+So let's make it move.

 4.2.
 To make it move, we'll assign it a velocity to go along with its position.
 Open Ship.ts in a text editor, replace the line "Locatable.fromPos(pos)" with the following text, and save:

-	new Locatable
+	Locatable.fromDisposition
 	(
 		Disposition.fromPosAndVel
 		(